Rule 1.3 Diligence

 Conduct that may constitute professional malpractice does not necessarily constitute a violation of the ethical duty to represent a client diligently.
 Generally speaking, a single instance of unaggravated negligence does not warrant discipline.
 For example, missing a statute of limitations may form the basis for a claim of professional malpractice.
 However, where the failure to file the complaint in a timely manner is due to inadvertence or a simple mistake such as mislaying the papers or miscalculating the date upon which the statute of limitations will run, absent some other aggravating factor, such an incident will not generally constitute a violation of this rule.

-Conduct sufficient to warrant the imposition of professional discipline is typically characterized by the element of intent or scienter manifested when a lawyer knowingly or recklessly disregards his or her obligations.
+Conduct warranting the imposition of professional discipline under the rule is characterized by the element of intent manifested when a lawyer knowingly or recklessly disregards his or her obligations.
 Breach of the duty of diligence sufficient to warrant professional discipline occurs when a lawyer consistently fails to carry out the obligations that the lawyer has assumed for his or her clients.
 A pattern of delay, procrastination, carelessness, and forgetfulness regarding client matters indicates a knowing or reckless disregard for the lawyer's professional duties.
 For example, a lawyer who habitually misses filing deadlines and court dates is not taking his or her professional responsibilities seriously.
 A pattern of negligent conduct is not excused by a burdensome case load or inadequate office procedures.

 History Note: Statutory Authority G.S.
 84-23